Constable and Brighton

 Constable in Brighton will be curated by Brighton artist Peter Harrap, in consultation with renowned Constable expert Anne Lyles (formerly of Tate) and with support from researcher Shan Lancaster.
 Harrap’s interest in Constable burgeoned when he moved to Brighton, and discovered he was living in the property where Constable lodged.

 He said: “I’ve long been interested in Constable, but discovering that he was based in the house where I now live has led me to specialise in researching his life and work.
 He wasn’t a huge fan of busy Brighton, referring to it as ‘Piccadilly by the sea’, but he enjoyed local walks and his time here was very productive.
 His images of the coast, the South Downs and the area’s working life pioneered the practice of painting from life in the open air, later adopted by the Impressionists.”

 Central to the exhibition will be the artist’s view expressed in a letter written from Brighton in 1824, that: “It is the business of a painter not to contend with nature and put this scene (…) on a canvas of a few inches, but to make something out of nothing, in attempting which he must almost of necessity become poetical.”

 Constable in Brighton will form part of Royal Pavilion & Museums’ Regency Summer season in 2017, which will also include Jane Austen by the Sea at the Royal Pavilion and Visions of the Royal Pavilion Estate at Brighton Museum.

-The exhibition will be accompanied by a book of essays, Constable and Brighton, edited by Shan Lancaster – featuring Peter Harrap, Anne Lyles, Ian Warrell and Sue Berry.
-Published by Scala Arts & Heritage Publishers Ltd, it will be available in March 2017.
+The exhibition is accompanied by a book of essays, Constable and Brighton, edited by Shan Lancaster – featuring Peter Harrap, Anne Lyles, Ian Warrell and Sue Berry.
+Published by Scala Arts & Heritage Publishers Ltd, it is now available.